soares-daniel/Project/README.md

 The goal of this project is to implement a communication among multiple participants.

-A given number of clients connect to a server and download a file using the go-back-n protocol.
+A given number of clients connect to a server and download a file using the go-back-n and the selective-repeat protocol.

+**NOTE:** Selective-Repeat is currently not working

 ## Requirements